Configuration#

 Matplotlib images.
 Note that this includes any images produced by packages that

 are based on Matplotlib, for example Seaborn or Yellowbrick.
-If you want

-to embed matplotlib.animation.Animation
+If you wish to embed matplotlib.animation.Animation

 s as animations rather